Patechoc/patechoc.github.com/_posts/2016-01-05-starting-blog-github-pages.md

 ---
-title: "Blogg in construction :)"
+title: "Blog in construction :)"
 layout: post
 description: "a blog on Github-Pages to write about projects, interests, and keep records of them."
 categories: jekyll update blogg github